MalayNagda/Face-Recoginition--Emotion--Age-and-Gender-Detection-in-One-System/README.md

 Initially the project was implemented on TensorFlow 1.x.
 I have updated the code to be compatible with TensorFlow 2.0.

 ## Usage
-The code to run the system can be found in 'real_time_facial_recog_mini_xception.py'.
+The code to run the system can be found in 'real_time_facial_recog_mini_xception.py' within the 'face-recognition-age-gender-emotion-estimation/' folder.

 We have implemented face recoginition using One shot Learning and the related resources as provided in 'Convolutional Neural Networks' course by Deeplearning.ai on Coursera.